JavaScript Disabled

 You should check this page occasionally to ensure you are familiar with any changes and in particular toward our adoption of the General Data Protection Guidelines (GDPR) of May 25, 2018.

-Nothing contained herein creates or is intended to create a contract or agreement between Experience Learning Too Limited and any user visiting the Experience Learning Too Limited website.
+Nothing in this policy creates or is intended to create a contract or agreement between me and any person visiting the site.

 Personal information collection

-We process personal information based on consent for the purpose stated at the point of collection on our web site.
+The cookies I use may process your personal information with your consent for the purpose stated at the point of collection on the site.

-Legitimate Interests are the interests of our company when conducting and managing our business and to enable us to give you the best service and products and the best and most secure experience we can.
+Legitimate interests are the interests of managing the site and its content.
+In includes giving you the best and most secure experience I can.

-Identifying information is collected to provide relevant information and for our ease of reference to you.
+Personal identifying information is collected by some cookies to offer relevant information to you.

-Experience Learning Too Limited do not collect or compile personally identifying information for dissemination or sale to outside parties for consumer marketing purposes, or host mailings on behalf of third parties.
+The site does not knowingly or intend to collect or compile personally identifying information for dissemination or sale to outside parties for consumer marketing purposes, or host mailings on behalf of third parties.

 Your personal information may be collected by third party applications and interactions employed on this website such as the Facebook comments plug-in and Typeform feedback form.
 Read the Social Media section for more details.